yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-make-money-as-a-recording-engineer.md

 ## How much money can they make?

 Recording engineers typically work on an hourly or daily rate, so your income as an engineer is directly tied to how much and how often you work.
-In the last few years, there has been a bill passed called the [Fair Play Fair Pay Act](https://www.soundexchange.com/advocacy/reintroduction-fair-play-fair-pay-act/) that states engineers are entitled to a 2% performance royalty payed out of the songwriter's payout.
+In the last few years, there has been a bill passed called the <a href="https://www.soundexchange.com/advocacy/reintroduction-fair-play-fair-pay-act/" target="_blank" rel="noopener noreferrer">Fair Play Fair Pay Act</a> that states engineers are entitled to a 2% performance royalty payed out of the songwriter's payout.
 My conclusion from the research I’ve done on the topic is it seems nice, but unlike a songwriter, there are rarely advocates for engineers who will act on their behalf to collect appropriate payouts.
 So unless the engineer has a great relationship with the songwriter, producer, publishing house or record label, it is up to engineers to advocate for themselves when it comes to getting their royalty checks.

 > Looks good on paper, but I’ll believe it when I see it.